T-001v2r3/T-001v2r3/README.md

 ## 🏆 Highlights

+✔️ Awarded a prize by **Rockstar Games** on HackerOne Bug Bounty platform.
 ✔️ Developed **high-performance, encrypted game scripts** for global multiplayer servers.
 ✔️ Managed **dedicated RedM & FiveM servers**.
 ✔️ Contributed to **projects** focused on security and game optimization.